By Rick Hynum

 There are best-pizza lists galore in the 2020s, but there’s only one 50 Top Pizza guide, released annually by the “pizza inspectors” at 50 Top Italy.
 The increasingly famous—and prestigious—guide covers Italy and the United States (natch), as well as the remainder of Europe.
 So if you’re looking for the best pizzerias in Barcelona, Helsinki or Vienna, look no further than this list.
 And if you’re traveling to the East, 50 Top Pizza will also point you to amazing pizza shops in Tokyo, Bangkok, Beijing and numerous other cities and countries.

-How do they do it, and who’s making the call when naming the world’s premier pizza restaurants?
-We wondered ourselves, so we turned to Albert Sapere, cofounder of 50 Top Pizza, which is an offshoot of the 50 Top Italy guide to the world’s best Italian restaurants.
+We wondered ourselves, so we turned to Albert Sapere, co-founder of 50 Top Pizza, which is an offshoot of the 50 Top Italy guide to the world’s best Italian restaurants.
 A native of Capaccio in the province of Salerno, Italy, Sapere is a veteran sommelier and master cheese and oil taster.
 Along with 50 Top Pizza cofounder Barbara Guerra, he also founded the international signature cooking congress, LSDM (Le strade della Mozzarella), the first congress to feature a pizza chef’s presentation on stage.

 Sapere says Top 50 Pizza “represents what the NBA is for basketball.”
 And when the guide comes out each year, it stirs up headlines and plenty of debate.
 PMQ asked Sapere about the guide’s origin and operation to get a little insight into the process of finding the best pizzerias in the world.